Dizzy Gillespie: Early life and career

-Gillespie said of the Hines band, "[p]eople talk about the Hines band being 'the incubator of bop' and the leading exponents of that music ended up in the Hines band.
+Gillespie stated, "[p]eople talk about the Hines band being 'the incubator of bop' and the leading exponents of that music ended up in the Hines band.
 But people also have the erroneous impression that the music was new.
 It was not.
 The music evolved from what went before.
 It was the same basic music.
 The difference was in how you got from here to here to here ... naturally each age has got its own shit."

-Gillespie joined the big band of Hines's long-time collaborator Billy Eckstine, and it was as a member of Eckstine's band that he was reunited with Charlie Parker, a fellow member.
-In 1944, Gillespie left Eckstine's band because he wanted to play with a small combo.
-A "small combo" typically comprised no more than five musicians, playing the trumpet, saxophone, piano, bass and drums.
+Gillespie joined the big band of Hines's long-time collaborator, Billy Eckstine, and it was as a member of Eckstine's band that he was reunited with fellow band member Charlie Parker.
+In 1944, Gillespie left Eckstine's band because he wanted to play with a small combo (which typically comprised no more than five musicians, playing trumpet, saxophone, piano, bass, and drums).
 Dizzy recommended Fats Navarro for the job with Eckstine, who proved to be an ample replacement.